ferrous26/rubygems-compile/README.markdown

 sudo macgem uncompile rspec --no-ignore-dependencies  # Also uncompile dependencies
 ```

-`auto\_compile`
+`auto_compile`

+  If you don't like the idea of calling `compile` each time you
+  install a gem, then you can use `auto_compile` to enable a
-  Can be used to enable a post-install hook that will automatically compile gems when you install them.
-Call it once to turn on, call it a second time to disable it.
+  post-install hook that will automatically compile gems when they are
+  installed.
+You can call `auto_compile` a second time to turn off the
+  feature.

 ```bash
 sudo macgem auto_compile  # gems will compiled when you install them